realms-overflow/Chess/stockfish_engine/Windows/wiki/Home.md

 [Stockfish](https://stockfishchess.org/) is a **free, open source, and strong UCI chess engine** derived from Glaurung 2.1 that analyzes chess positions and computes the optimal moves.

-Stockfish **does not include a graphical user interface** (GUI) that is required to display a chessboard and to make it easy to input moves.
-Several [Free GUIs](Download-and-usage#free) are developed independently from Stockfish and are available online.
+Stockfish **does not include a graphical user interface** (GUI), which is needed to display a chessboard and to make it easy to input moves.
+Several [free GUIs](Download-and-usage#free) have been developed independently of Stockfish and are available online.
-**Read the documentation for your GUI** of choice for information about how to use Stockfish with it.
+**Read the documentation for the GUI** of your choice to find out how to use it with Stockfish.

 ## Guides